sqreview/doc-review-android-java-example-app/docs/Getting_Started/A1_SitePoint_SDK.md

 ## SDK Documentation in Javadoc

-The Android SDK is annotated using Javadoc, which allows developers to view inline code references when developing against the SDK.
+The Android SDK is thoroughly documented using Javadoc annotations, allowing developers to view inline code references when developing against the SDK.

-A browsable, [web-based version of the documentation](https://sqreview.github.io/doc-review-android-sdk) is also available.
+A browsable, [web-based version of the documentation](https://signalquest.github.io/SitePoint-Android-SDK) is also available.

-> **TODO:** Replace this with the correct URL for the public post after we review...

 <hr>

 ## Start Developing

-The [Implementation Guide](../Implementation_Guide/B1_Implementation_Guide.md) has step-by-step instructions for interfacing with the SitePoint SDK.
+For step-by-step instructions on interfacing with the SitePoint SDK, please refer to the [Implementation Guide](../Implementation_Guide/B1_Implementation_Guide.md).